dev-palwar/Blogging-application-backend/README.md

 3. **Configure environment variables**

-- Create a .env file based on .env.example and follow the instructions writting there
+- Create a .env file based on .env.example and follow the instructions written there

 4. **Run the server:**